Friends of the Israel Defense Forces

 Friends of the Israel Defense Forces (FIDF) is a United States–based 501(c)(3) nonprofit organization that raises funds for programs that support the health, well-being, and education of active duty Israel Defense Forces (IDF) soldiers, veterans, and bereaved families.
 It was established in 1981 and is headquartered in New York City.
-FIDF describes its mission as providing "critical support for the health, well-being, and education of Israel's protectors."
+FIDF describes its mission as providing "critical support for the health, well-being, and education of Israel's protectors", to "protect the State of Israel, democratic values, and Western Civilization."

 The organization states that it is the official U.S. charity authorized to collect donations for IDF soldiers.
 Reporting in 2025 noted that the IDF spokesperson did not confirm exclusivity and instead referred inquiries to the Association for Israel's Soldiers, while another U.S. nonprofit claimed equivalent authorization.

-In fiscal year 2023, FIDF reported $281.96 million in revenue, $143.17 million in expenses, and $336.43 million in total assets, reflecting a significant increase from 2022 during the first year of the 2023–2024 Israel–Hamas war.
-Charity evaluators have generally rated the organization favorably.
+The FIDF typically raises tens of millions of dollars per year in donations toward the IDF, with higher amounts seen during times of turmoil.
+In fiscal year 2023, FIDF reported $281.96 million in revenue, $143.17 million in expenses, and $336.43 million in total assets, reflecting a significant increase from 2022 during the first year of the Gaza war.
+Charity evaluators have generally rated the governance of the organization favorably.
+Critics of the organization have claimed that the FIDF works to "effectively subsidize the Israeli military".